tensorlakeai/indexify/docs/docs/apis/content_ingestion.md

 Import the language specific clients
 === "Python"

     ```python
     from indexify import IndexifyClient
     ```
 === "TypeScript"

     ```typescript
+    import { IndexifyClient } from "getindexify";
     ```

 ## Upload File

 === "Python"

     ```python
     client = IndexifyClient()
     content = client.upload_file(path="/path/to/file")
     ```

 === "TypeScript"

     ```typescript
+    const client = await IndexifyClient.createClient();
+    await client.uploadFile(`files/test.txt`);
     ```

 ## Upload Raw Text
 === "Python"

     ```python
+    client.add_documents([
+      "Indexify is amazing!",
+      "Indexify is a retrieval service for LLM agents!",
+      "Kevin Durant is the best basketball player in the world."
+    ])
     ```
 === "TypeScript"

     ```typescript
+    await client.addDocuments([
+      "Indexify is amazing!",
+      "Indexify is a retrieval service for LLM agents!",
+      "Kevin Durant is the best basketball player in the world."
+    ]);
     ```

 ## Namespaces